ajakaja/ajakaja.github.io/_posts/2026-05-25-everything-is-logarithms.md

 $$\log_2 N = \frac{\log N}{\log 2}$$

-Note, this is already sort of a thing people colloquially do, e.g. leaving out the base of logarithms in asymptotic formulas.
-But I do not mean it as a shorthand.
-It is useful to regard it as an actual algebraic object.
+Note, this is already a thing people do colloquially, e.g. leaving out the base of logarithms in asymptotic formulas.
+But I do not mean it as a shorthand; it is more useful to regard it as an actual algebraic object.

 We interpret $$\log 2$$ as _being_ the unit "bits".
 To write $$\log N$$ in bits is to factor it as a multiple of $$\log 2$$: